immcantation/scoper/docs/topics/identicalClones.md

 ```

-*Running defineClonesScoper in bulk mode and only keep heavy chains**... identifying heavy chains with getLocus(v_call).*
+*Running defineClonesScoper in bulk mode and only keep heavy chains*
 ```R

 # Retrieve modified input data with clonal clustering identifiers